AQUATHERM PIPE BRINGS NEW LIFE TO SOUTHERN LANDMARK

 A SUCCESSFUL FIRST PROJECT

-“That speaks well for both Service Tech’s personnel and the ease of working with Aquatherm pipe,” he said.
+This project represents a first-time aquatherm contractor successfully field-fabricating and installing a complete system on a complex project, which speaks well for both Service Tech’s personnel and the ease of working with aquatherm pipe.

 “It was so much more durable than I initially thought,” he said.
 “After working with it I’m convinced that pipe will still be there even after the building is gone.”